wasm-signatures/design/README.md

 ## Appendix 2

-**A single signature for multiple parts, still allowing verification of a subset and incremental updates.**
+**A single signature, still allowing verification of a subset and incremental updates.**

-Requires two custom section types, or a single section type and a bit to differentiate both:
+Requires two custom section types, or a single type with a bit to differentiate both:

-- A marker between two signed parts (consecutive sections)
+- A marker to delimit parts (consecutive sections)
 - The signatures themselves

 **Delimiting parts:**